horizontalsystems/Bitcoin-Explained-Guide/README.md

 As you can see from the image above just by looking at individual transaction there is no way to know who the sender or recipient is.
 It might even be that both the sender and recipient is the same person.

-That said, by clicking on the sender address it's possible to see when the sender received these funds.
-Now, if the wallet user always uses the same address for incoming transactions, it would be easy to see all incoming transactions to that address.
+That said, by clicking on the sender address it's possible to see when and what address the sender received these funds from.
+Now, if the wallet user always uses the same address for incoming transactions, it would be easy to see all incoming transactions to that address and from that get a fairly comprehensive transaction history.

-On the other hand, if the wallet user uses a new address for each new transaction then identifying that user's incoming transactions becomes impossible.
+On the other hand, if the wallet user uses a new address for each new transaction then identifying that user's incoming transactions becomes close to impossible.

-> Note: Make sure that only the people you want to know are aware of how much Bitcoin you have, how or where you store it etc. and nobody else.
+In addition to using new addresses for each transaction, a general rule of thumb here is to make sure that only the people you want to know are aware of how much Bitcoin you have, how/where you store it etc.

+> Note: While the information above give some basics in regards to how Bitcoin privacy works, keep in mind that it's by no means a complete picture when it comes to the privacy aspects to the Bitcoin.

+For an advanced user with large amount of Bitcoins or for someone living in hostile environments there are several other factors that should be taken into account when it comes to transacting with Bitcoins.
+This subject alone warrants a brief guide on its own.

 - [A non-technical Guide to Privacy in Bitcoin](http://bitcoinsnippets.com/protect-your-bitcoin-through-privacy/)

-## 6. Using Bitcoin for Purchases
+**Using Bitcoin for Purchases**

-Ability to pay with the Bitcoin in offline transactions is something very uncommon.
+Ability to pay with the Bitcoin in offline transactions is still something very uncommon.
 While [some merchants](https://www.forbes.com/sites/michaeldelcastillo/2019/05/13/starbucks-nordstrom-and-whole-foods-now-accept-bitcoin-just-dont-ask-them/#41074bb12252) like [Whole Foods](https://fortune.com/2019/05/13/bitcoin-comes-to-whole-foods-major-retailers-in-coup-for-digital-currency/) are slowly starting to accept payments in Bitcoin, the vast majority of retailers worldwide are still in waiting phase.

 However, there are already some effective ways to spend your cryptocurrency pretty much everywhere.
 A number of companies provide branded debit cards which can be used to pay for things anywhere where the Visa or MasterCard is accepted.
 You pay with a card as you would normally do and the amount is deducted from your crypto balance per current market rates.